Middle Street Synagogue

 The Middle Street Synagogue is an Orthodox Jewish congregation and synagogue, located at 66 Middle Street, in the centre of Brighton, in the city of Brighton and Hove, Sussex, England, in the United Kingdom.
 The congregation was formed in c.
 1820s as the Brighton Hebrew Congregation and since 1918, was known as the Brighton & Hove Hebrew Congregation, and worshiped in the Ashkenazi rite.

 The synagogue building was the centre for Jewish worship in Brighton and Hove for more than a century.
 The West Hove Synagogue, located at 29-31 New Church Road in Hove, also owned by the Brighton & Hove Hebrew Congregation, has been the congregation's main synagogue since the early 1960s.
-Although the Middle Street Synagogue is not in full-time use, the building is opened at certain times, and cultural events and weddings frequently take place.
+In March 2023, the congregation moved into a new synagogue on New Church Road, funded with support from the Bloom Foundation.
+Before its closure, the Middle Street building was opened at certain times for cultural events and weddings.
+It closed in early 2020 during the COVID-19 pandemic and has remained closed, with water damage and other deterioration to the building.
+In December 2025, the National Lottery Heritage Fund awarded £112,740 towards a restoration project intended to secure the building and reopen it as a cultural and educational centre, retaining it for occasional services such as weddings.
 The building was listed as a Grade II* building in 1971.